Backlang-Org/backlang-org.github.io/docs/the-backsics.md

 # Switch Statements

 Our Switch Statements got a lot of rework from normal switch statements you see in other languages.
-Normal features from the switch statement behave as expected:
+Normal features from the switch statement behave as expected

 ```back
 switch element {